 Analytics Without Borders

 Please join us in-person for the 9th Analytics Without Borders conference on April 3rd (Friday), 2026 at Nichols College, in partnership with Bentley University, Bryant University and Tufts University.
 This annual conference series seeks to foster collaboration among diverse analytics communities and serve as a platform for individuals from industry, academia, and government to present and discuss their work.
 Topics include applied statistics, optimization, data science, and more.
 We welcome anyone who works with data to share their insights.
 This year’s conference features keynote and major talks, two career panels, a tutorial session, and a student research competition (see competition details below).
 We also invite abstracts for talks and poster presentations.
-The abstract submission will be open soon.
+The abstract submission and registration are open now.

 Click HERE to register for the conference.